What is kauri dieback disease?

-Phytophthora agathidicida, the pathogen that causes kauri dieback, was only discovered in 2009, and formally named in 2015 (previously it was known as Phytophthora taxon Agathis).
+Phytophthora agathidicida, the pathogen that causes kauri dieback disease, was only discovered in 2009, and formally named in 2015 (previously it was known as Phytophthora taxon Agathis).
 The pathogen can sense a kauri tree’s roots, and swim towards them using a tail-like flagella.

-There is no cure for kauri dieback, and the disease kills most if not all the kauri it infects.
-It can be spread by just a pinhead of soil, and you can't tell by looking whether a tree is infected or not.
-Kauri dieback is threatening kauri with functional extinction.
+There is no cure for kauri dieback disease, and the disease kills most if not all the kauri it infects.
+It can be spread by just a pinhead of soil, and although there are physical symptoms, you can't tell just by looking whether a tree is infected or not.
+Kauri dieback disease is threatening kauri with functional extinction.
 But kauri will be saved – by people like you.

-Kauri dieback infects new trees in seven steps:
+Kauri dieback disease infects new trees in seven steps:

 1: Oospores (resting spores) are introduced into an area of kauri, typically by human activity, but also by animals such as pigs.
 It only takes a pinhead of soil to move enough oospores to spread the disease.